Akataruka/YouTube_ChatBot_RAG/README.md

 * “What are the key takeaways from this video?”
 * “Summarize the steps explained by the speaker.”
-* “What was discussed in the last 5 minutes?”

 ## 🤝 Contributing